cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 (See [PopupMessageTests.kt](../app/src/androidTest/java/com/cvshealth/composeaccessibilitytechniques/PopupMessagesTests.kt) for more information about testing `Snackbar` semantics.)

-## Summary
-Other tests for accessibility semantics are possible and are strongly suggested.
-The key technique is to test for semantic properties, as well as testing for functionality.

 ## Debugging tests
 To debug tests, apply the following code in a test function to log the semantics tree: `composeTestRule.onRoot().printToLog("LOG_TAG")`.
 Alternatively, apply the following code to log the unmerged semantics tree: `composeTestRule.onRoot(useUnmergedTree = true).printToLog("LOG_TAG")`.

 If that code fails because of multiple root nodes (such as when pop-up dialogs appear), apply something like this instead: `composeTestRule.onAllNodes(isRoot()).onLast().printToLog("LOG_TAG")`

+## Compose Testing Summary
+Other tests for accessibility semantics are possible and are strongly suggested.
+The key technique is to test for expected semantic property values, as well as testing for functionality.

 ----